juristr/fabiangosebrink.github.io/_posts/2017-11-20-using-the-angular-material-paginator-with-angular.md

 ### <a name="paginationservice">PaginationService</a>

-To collect all the information about the pagination stuff I created a pagination service.
+This service is used to collect all the information about the pagination.
+We are injecting the PaginationService and consuming its values to create the URL and send the request.

 {% highlight js %}